hbctraining/spatial_nanocourse/lessons/visium_hd.md

 In Visium HD data, the main challenge is in **delineating bins that are poor quality from bins containing reads from less complex cells**.
 If you expect a particular cell type in your dataset to be less transcriptionally active as compared other cell types in your dataset, the bins underneath this cell type will naturally have fewer detected genes and transcripts.
 However, having fewer detected genes and transcripts can also be a technical artifact and not a result of biological signal.

-Various metrics can be used to filter low-quality cells from high-quality ones, including:
+Various metrics can be used to filter low-quality bins from high-quality ones, including:

 - **UMI counts per bin** - This is the number of unique transcripts detected per bin.
 Because the bins are very small, this number is less than what we would expect for non-spatial scRNA-seq data.
 - **Genes detected per bin** - This is the number of unique genes detected per bin.
 Again, because the bins are very small, this number is less than what we would expect for non-spatial scRNA-seq data.